galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 > ### {% icon hands_on %} Hands-on: Installing Slurm
 >
-> 1. Create (if needed) and edit a file in your working directory called `requirements.yml` and include the following contents:
+> 1. Edit your `requirements.yml` and include the following contents:
 >
 >    ```yaml
 >    - src: galaxyproject.repos